LTV Syllabus

 Readings:

-· HBS Case | Sober Sidekick
+- HBS Case 823-066 | Sober Sidekick

-· Lenny Rachitsky| What Is a Good Activation Rate?
+- Lenny Rachitsky | What Is A Good Activation Rate?

-the Right User Metric
+- Sequoia | Selecting the Right User Metric

-focus his business model on insurance payors?
+- Should Thompson take his revenue to zero and focus his business model on insurance payors?

-need to achieve to raise a seed financing?
-Who would be the right capital
+- In your judgment, what milestones does Thompson need to achieve to raise a seed financing?
+Who would be the right capital partner for him and why?

 MODULE 2: GO TO MARKET